AF Corse: Deutsche Tourenwagen Masters

+FIA World Endurance Championship

 AF Corse-Waltrip

-AF Corse-Waltrip, also known as AF Waltrip, is a former professional sportscar team.
+AF Corse-Waltrip, also known as AF-Waltrip, is a former professional sportscar team.
 The company was a 50–50 partnership between Michael Waltrip Racing NASCAR co-owners Michael Waltrip and Rob Kauffman.
-In 2011 Michael Waltrip Racing entered into a technical alliance with AF Corse to provide them sportscars to race in the FIA World Endurance Championship and Tudor United SportsCar Championship (formerly Rolex Sports Car Series).
+In 2011, Michael Waltrip Racing entered into a technical alliance with AF Corse to provide them sportscars to race in the FIA World Endurance Championship and Rolex Sports Car Series.
 AF Corse-Waltrip shut down their sportscar team in 2013 to concentrate on NASCAR.